Leosuziqi/Project-Record-Database-Management/README.md

 <img src="Pictures/Sequential%20Coding.JPG" width="600">

 As a result, I decided to try OOP programing so it can handle the large database in this case.
 The draft concept of classes and constructors is shown below.
-Codes can be found in OOP directory.
+Codes can be found at https://github.com/Leosuziqi/Project-Database-Management-CPP

 <img src="Pictures/OOP.JPG" width="700">

-SQL server

 The idea of Database, attributes, and tuples comes from my work at FPS Corp Inc., however all values or contents have been changed or disordered for data security, and will not be used for any other purpose.